adamfofadam/nmdbase/README.md

     Installs LDAP command line utilities.
     Configures the LDAP connection for this client.
     Installs the LDAP secret authentication content.
+    Configures the PAM common session to create users from LDAP.
     Modifies the Name Service Switch to use LDAP.
-    Configures the PAM common session to create users from LDAP.
+    Installs the LDAP package to set this instance up as a client.
+    Installs/updates authconfig.
 ### nmdbase::ssl
     Installs a configured client cert.
     Installs a configured client key.